ecarrlee/PythonicAlgorithms/README.md

 # PythonicAlgorithms
-A variety of different algorithms, implemented in Python.
+A variety of different algorithms, implemented in Python & C++.